Slip over liquid-infused gratings in the singular limit of a nearly inviscid lubricant: Shallow grooves: Distinguished limit and slip length

 For the total drag integral \eqref{drag both}, the integration interval $0 \leq x \leq 1$ now needs to be split [cf.~\eqref{balance split}] at two points $\delta_1$ and $\delta_2$, satisfying \refstepcounter{equation} {\Dtotal_{\mathrm{intermediate}}} We therefore define $\Dtotal=\Dtip+\Dintermediate+\Douter$, where the respective contributions from the tip region ($0 < x < \delta_1$), the intermediate region ($\delta_1 < x < \delta_2$), and the outer region ($\delta_2 < x < 1$), are then given [after changes of variables, analogous to those in \eqref{lo tip contribution}] by

 Since the velocity fields are $\ord(\mu^{-1/2})$, we see that it is the tip and outer contributions that now contribute at leading order.
-The new outer contribution is due to the shallowness of the groove, which has increased the shear stress from $\ord(\mu^{1/2})$ to $\ord(1)$.
+The outer contribution, which is new at that order, is due to the shallowness of the groove, which has increased the shear stress from $\ord(\mu^{1/2})$ to $\ord(1)$.
 [The shear stress is also $\ord(1)$ in the intermediate region, but the horizontal extent of that region is only $\ord(\mu^{1/2})$.]

-We now proceed with the analysis, following roughly the same steps as in Sec.~\ref{sec:Nearly inviscid}.
+We now proceed with the analysis, roughly following the steps of Sec.~\ref{sec:Nearly inviscid}.